 Evidence (Does Not) Exist

 When we talk about adults, we don’t remember our lives.
 However, there is a special type of hypnosis that helps people revive memories of previous lives.
 This “treatment” is called regression (also regression therapy).
-Under this special hypnosis, a person seems to become a medium through which someone communicates the details of his past life.
+Under this special hypnosis, a person seems to become a medium through whom someone communicates details of their past

 Problems With Different Afterlife Beliefs